MindaugasBernatavicius/maven-training/README.md

 </properties>
 ```
 5. Commit the "Hello world" project just generated to github.
-5. Build same (or similar) project with your ide.
+6. Build same (or similar) project with your ide.

 ![image](https://user-images.githubusercontent.com/7895269/53935028-91bb4580-40ad-11e9-8258-ccccf9f0de35.png)

+7. Using the jar pluging launch your created application.

 ```
 <build>